 You should keep small children a safe distance from fireworks.
 Many parents think that sparklers are safe, but they aren’t.
 Tens of thousands of people are injured annually by personal fireworks, including sparklers and firecrackers.

 Quite a few children end their celebrations at the emergency room because of sparks hitting their eyes or singeing their clothing.
-Before exposing children to fireworks, spend some time teaching them safety and how to behave.
+Before exposing children to anything involving fireworks, spend some time teaching them safety and how to behave.

 Etiquette Tips for Using Fireworks